Keyyard/Minecraft-Tree-Capitator-and-Vein-Miner-Addon/README.md

 - Supports nether ores, including nether debris and gold.
 - Works on gravels in the normal version.
 - Will drain item durability when used.
-- Vein Miner is designed for use in Survival Mode only.

 ![Vein Miner](imgs/img3.png)